 How to Become Friends with a French Person

 If you are looking for French friends this is where it gets a little tricky.
-Just like anywhere in the world, trying to find a friend that doesn’t speak your language as a first language can be difficult.
+Just like anywhere in the world, trying to find a friend who doesn’t speak your language as a first language can be difficult.

 There are a few things you should keep in mind if you want to be friends with a French person.
 First, remember that they value personal space and may not be as touchy-feely as you are used to.